thanhnguyentang/thanhnguyentang.github.io/blogs/quotes.md

 * What really matters [in terms of the mearning of life] is trying to understand right questions to ask.
 (Elon Musk)
 * Take pride in your decisions and hard work, not in you gifts [Celebrate your gifts].
 (Jeff Bezos)
 * Study whatever you think interesting and do not worry about whether it is serious enough, don't care about what other people think about you. (modified from John Conway)
 * Sustainable success = genuine passion + several wise decisions + extradionary persistence.
 (My own formula)
+* When the motivation and determination are strong enough, you will work harder, make wiser choices, and ultimately achieve what other people have achieved.